Check if an argument is a matrix with contiguity matrix properties.

 A flag set to

-is supposed to be a distance matrix of a complete set, i.e. must be symmetric with 0 at the diagonal (can be NA ifany.missing = TRUE
+TRUEifxis supposed to be a distance matrix of a complete set, i.e. must be symmetric with 0 at the diagonal (can be NA ifany.missing = TRUE).- any.missing

 Are missing values allowed?
 Default is